aaryapatel100/cse15l-lab-reports/index.md

 * Nice
 * Yessir

-To highlight words do this 'exit'
+To add in inline code do this `exit`